Chuka (film): Plot

 The fort is constantly being infiltrated by Arapaho warriors, which would be more successful if not for Chuka's instincts and shooting skills.
 Recognizing that he is no match for Chuka with a gun, Hansbach challenges Chuka to a fight over the latter's threateningly defiant refusal to obey Valois's order to work for the fort as a scout.
 A brutal fist fight follows, which ends in a draw.

-Chaka is paid $200 to sneak out and scout the enemy for Valois; in the process, he rescues Trent.
+Chuka is paid $200 to sneak out and scout the enemy for Valois; in the process, he rescues Trent.
 On his return he tries to renew the relationship with Kleitz, who is now a widow, but she tells him it is too late.
 He offers to take the two women to safety, but by the time Kleitz asks him to flee with her niece, the fort is under threat of imminent attack.
 Chuka tells her in any case he would only have tried to flee if she rather than her niece would have gone with him.

 Having seen the size of Hanu's force and the tactics the Arapaho are practicing, Chuka urges Valois to abandon the fort and leave the food and supplies inside, which is all Hanu wants.
 Valois will not consider it, even though his force is hopelessly outnumbered.
 Before the Arapahos attack he suppresses an attempted mutiny of his soldiers, shooting the ringleader Spivey in the process.
 Chuka guesses, and Valois confirms, it was the first time he has killed a man.
 (During the contentious dinner Valois had attempted to provoke Chuka by asking him how many men he had killed.)
 As they await the attack, Senora Kleitz goes to Chuka and they have an intimate encounter.
 Later, over coffee, Hansbach and Chuka talk in a friendly manner, and Hansbach explains his absolute loyalty to his commander.
 When Hansbach was a young soldier under Valois's command in the Sudan, he blundered and was captured by the enemy.
 Valois's unit rescued Hansbach from torture and certain death, but Valois was captured and castrated.
 Valois was eventually rescued, but was left deeply scarred psychologically as well as physically.